Sterling holds ground as UK inflation ticks higher

 "CPI isn't a story that will be driving sterling in the short term", said Jeremy Stretch, a foreign exchange strategist at CIBC Financial markets.

-Financial markets see about a 50% chance of a quarter-point increase in interest rates by the Bank of England by the end of next year, but many economists think it might take longer for the BoE to move.
+Financial markets see about a 50% chance of a quarter-point increase in interest rates by the end of next year, but many economists think it might take the Bank of England longer to move.

 In the short term, Stretch said, investors will focus on Friday's UK Composite Purchasing Managers' Index to gauge the strength of Britain's economic recovery.

-Sterling has been among the best performing in the G10 group of currencies this year as investors hope Britain's rapid pace of vaccinations will lead to a strong economic rebound from the country's worst economic contraction in 300 years.
+Sterling has been among the best performing in the G10 group of currencies this year as investors hope Britain's rapid pace of vaccinations against COVID-19 will lead to a strong rebound from the country's worst economic contraction in 300 years.

-Analysts at Rabobank wrote on Tuesday that the rise on the currency may soon resume due to positive economic conditions.
+Analysts at Rabobank wrote on Tuesday that the currency's rise may soon resume due to positive economic conditions.

-Data on Tuesday added further signs the economy is recovering with Britain's unemployment rate unexpectedly falling for a second month in a row to 4.9% in the December-to-February period.
+Data on Tuesday added further signs that the economy is recovering, with Britain's unemployment rate unexpectedly falling for a second month in a row to 4.9% in the December-to-February period.

+However, some investors remain cautious on the pound ahead of local elections on May 6, when a decisive victory for the Scottish National Party in voting for the devolved parliament in Edinburgh would increase pressure on the UK government to allow a second referendum on independence for Scotland.

+Others stress that while Britain has been successful in rolling out its COVID-19 vaccination campaign, it might not yet be possible to get a sense of the economic cost of its decision to leave the European Union's single market.

 ((Ritvik.Carvalho@thomsonreuters.com; +44 2075429406; Reuters Messaging: ritvik.carvalho.thomsonreuters@reuters.net; Twitter @ritvikcarvalho))